Bonsanto/simple-http/README.md

 	var $http = new XHR();
 ```

-It allows you to create your own XHR object, which has all the functionalities of $http.
+It allows you to create your own XHR object, which has all the functionalities of `$http`.

 ```javascript
 var http = new XHR();
 ```

-After that you can make the requests `(GET, POST, DELETE or UPDATE)` to the server in two ways.
+After that you can make the requests `(GET, POST, DELETE or UPDATE)` to the server in three ways.

 - Using `$http` as a function.